Smelling the Flowers

 As someone who is always looking for material for sermons and articles, the proliferation of sites with ‘quotable quotes’ can be a useful thing.
 It’s not difficult these days to come up with somebody who has said something witty or illuminating about almost any conceivable subject, and that can be a great help.

 There is a difficulty though.
-It not always easy to verify the provenance of some of the quotes.
+It is not always easy to verify the provenance of some of the quotes.

-A good example of this is my reference in a previous post, Body and Soul.
-If you google You don’t have a soul.
+A good example of this is a reference I made in a previous post, Body and Soul.
+I quoted: “You don’t have a soul.
 You are a soul.
-You have a body. just about everybody seems to think it’s somthing C S Lewis said.
-(He didn’t, it’s a quotation from ‘A Canticle for Leibowitz’ by Walter M. Miller, Jr.)
+You have a body.” and if you google this, just about everybody seems to think it’s something C S Lewis said.
+He didn’t, it’s a quotation from ‘A Canticle for Leibowitz’ by Walter M. Miller, Jr.

-All of which is a very roundabout way of saying that I’ve recently come across a great quote, though I know nothing of its context or about the person who came out with it.
 While I was musing (as I often do) on why our church struggles to find willing and committed volunteers for our various ministries (something we have in common with the school PTFA, the local Community Centre and . . . just about any organisation that needs volunteers) up pops the following quote on my Google homepage:

 I hope that while so many people are out smelling the flowers, someone is taking the time to plant some. – Herbert Rappaport